wwu-webtech/ashlar/README.md

 Extract the module archives into the `drupal-8.x.x/modules` folder

-In your browser, enable the modules under the **Extend** tab within Drupal
+In your browser, enable the modules under the **Extend** tab

 Clone Shila into the `drupal-8.x.x/themes` folder

     git clone https://bitbucket.org/wwuweb/wwu-shila

+Enable the them in Drupal under the **Appearance** tab and set it as default.
 Navigate into `drupal-8.x.x/themes/wwu-shila` and run

     lando npm install

-Compile the theme

     lando gulp sass

 At this point you should be able to navigate to the site and see some very basic styles